Shai (band): Early beginnings and formation

+The group came together seriously after winning a Howard University talent show.
+From there, they decided to pursue a record deal in New York City but did not receive any offers.
+Martin later gave Paco Lopez, a local deejay at WPGC radio in DC metro, a demo cassette copy of "If I Ever Fall in Love," and he began promoting the single on the air.
+In September 1992, the group signed with Gasoline Alley/MCA Records and released their debut album later that year.

+1992-1993: If I Ever Fall In Love and Right Back at Cha

-Shai released "If I Ever Fall in Love" as the first single from the debut album of the same title, which peaked at No. 2 in the U.S. The next two releases from the platinum album, "Comforter" and "Baby I'm Yours", each peaked at No. 10 in the U.S. The group's next album release was Right Back at Cha, a remix album that largely consisted of new versions of their previous hits, and a couple of new songs.
-A completely reworked version of their previous hit "Baby I'm Yours", simply titled "Yours", was released as a single (US No. 63).
+Shai released "If I Ever Fall in Love" as the first single from the debut album of the same title, which peaked at No. 2 in the U.S. and sold over two million copies.
+The next two releases from the platinum album, "Comforter" and "Baby I'm Yours", each peaked at No. 10 in the U.S.

+At the insistence of the group members, the video for "Baby I'm Yours" was shot on the Howard University campus.
+The female love interests, including future television host and model Ananda Lewis, and many of the extras were actual Howard students.

+The group's next album release was Right Back at Cha, a remix album that largely consisted of new versions of their previous hits and a couple of new songs.
+A completely reworked version of their previous hit, "Baby I'm Yours," simply titled "Yours," was released as a single (US No. 63).

+In 1993, the group won an NAACP Image Award (Outstanding New Artist), and they performed at Bill Clinton's inauguration along with Michael Jackson, Quincy Jones, Ray Charles, and Diana Ross, among others.
+Additionally, Shai appeared on The Arsenio Hall Show and The Tonight Show.

+1994-2001

+At the beginning of 1994, Shai made a guest appearance on the sitcom "Family Matters" in the episode, "Good Cop, Bad Cop", in a dream sequence.

-In 1994, Shai released "The Place Where You Belong", from the Beverly Hills Cop III soundtrack.
+The group released "The Place Where You Belong," from the Beverly Hills Cop III soundtrack.
 It was the group's final Top 40 single (No. 32 R&B).
 In late 1995, their follow-up album Blackface was released (No. 42 Pop & No. 15 R&B).
 It featured their final R&B Top 20 single "Come with Me" (US No. 43).
-The 1996 remix, "I Don't Wanna Be Alone" (featuring Jay-Z), peaked at No. 89 in the U.S. It was inspired by Belinda Carlisle's "Heaven Is a Place on Earth".
+The 1996 remix, "I Don't Wanna Be Alone" (featuring Jay-Z), peaked at No. 89 in the U.S. It was inspired by Belinda Carlisle's "Heaven Is a Place on Earth."

 "Song For You" by Rick Braun, featuring Shai, peaked at No. 39 on the R&B chart in 2001.

+As of 2025, Shai still performs with each other in various concerts and shows.